CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback4-getrejitparameters-method.md

 ## <a name="parameters"></a>Paramètres
  `moduleID`
- [in] Le module qui contient la méthode pour laquelle le CLR doit les paramètres de recompilation JIT.
+ [in] The module that contains the method for which the CLR needs JIT recompilation parameters.

  `methodId`
- [in] Le `MethodDef` de la méthode pour laquelle le CLR doit les paramètres de recompilation JIT.
+ [in] The `MethodDef` of the method for which the CLR needs JIT recompilation parameters.

  `pFunctionControl`
- [in] Un pointeur vers un [ICorProfilerFunctionControl](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctioncontrol-interface.md) interface que le profileur peut utiliser pour fournir des informations de recompilation JIT pour la méthode en cours de recompilation.
+ [in] A pointer to an [ICorProfilerFunctionControl](../../../../docs/framework/unmanaged-api/profiling/icorprofilerfunctioncontrol-interface.md) interface that the profiler can use to provide JIT recompilation information for the method being recompiled.

 ## <a name="remarks"></a>Notes
- Les problèmes CLR un `GetReJITParameters` rappel afin que le profileur peut spécifier les paramètres pour la recompilation d’une méthode donnée.
-Le `GetReJITParameters` rappel est émis une seule fois par la fonction ; les paramètres fournis par le profileur s’appliquent à toutes les instances de cette fonction.
+ The CLR issues a `GetReJITParameters` callback so that the profiler can specify the parameters for recompiling a given method.
+The `GetReJITParameters` callback is issued only once per function; the parameters supplied by the profiler apply to all instances of that function.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib